-At this point you can bake them as is, directly on an oven rack, or you can rub them with oil, and season with salt and pepper if desired.
-In that case you can still place them directly on a rack in the middle of the oven, but place a baking sheet on the rack below them to catch any drips of oil.
-Rubbing them with oil will get you a more crackly crisp skin.
+- Bake: At this point, you can bake them as-is directly on an oven rack, or you can rub them with oil and season with salt and pepper if desired.
+In that case, you can still place them directly on a rack in the middle of the oven, but place a baking sheet on the rack below them to catch any drips of oil.

 How Long to Bake a Potato

 The cooking time will vary depending on size, but a fair estimate is that baked potatoes will take about an hour or up to an hour and 15 minutes.
 If you have a bunch of potatoes or if your potatoes are quite large, you may need to add another 10–15 minutes or so to the cooking time.

 The potatoes are done when the skin is firm and crisp and the inside is squeezable.
 You can also test readiness by inserting a knife into the potato; when there is barely any resistance past the skin, the potatoes are done.

 Personally, I like a crunchy skin on my oven-baked potatoes.
 However, that’s not how all people feel.
 If you prefer softer skin, then wrap your potatoes in tin foil before baking.
 The foil traps the moisture in the skin and keeps them from crisping up.
 Again, not for me, but I know there are some soft-baked potato fans out there!

 How to Make a Baked Potato in the Microwave

 While this isn’t my favorite method because you lose the crispiness, it sure is faster.
 (And no, it’s not really a baked potato, but let’s ignore that for now.)
 To make baked potatoes in the microwave, you first still need to scrub your potatoes and dry them.
 Next, poke them with a fork so that they can release steam.
 This is very important, even more so in a microwave than in an oven (though it’s important there, too).